 As a publishing executive, I worked with authors for more than three decades.
 I’ve also worked with speakers, recording artists, designers, and other creatives.
 I have had the privilege of working with the best—and the challenge of enduring the worst.
 What separates the two?

-That question is of greater importance now than ever before because creative work plays a bigger role in business today than at any time previous.
+That question is of greater importance now than ever before because creative work plays a bigger role in business today than at any previous time.
 Ask any entrepreneur.

-Instead, I think the determining factor is to be found in how they think.
+Instead, I think the determining factor is how they think.
 Successful creatives cultivate a different mindset than unsuccessful ones.
 This is evident in seven ways.

-Successful creatives listen well.
+3. Successful creatives listen well.
 The best creatives are not know-it-alls.
-They understand that being good at one thing (e.g., writing, speaking, or singing) doesn’t mean they are good at everything (e.g., packaging or marketing).
+They understand that being good at one thing (like writing, speaking, or singing) doesn’t mean they are good at everything (like packaging or marketing).
 As a result, they listen to those who have more experience.
 Ultimately, this raises their probability for success.

 4. Successful creatives seek help.
 While the best creatives accept ultimate responsibility for the outcome, they enroll others to help them succeed.
 They know they can’t do it alone.
 As a result, they build world-class teams and don’t hog the credit.
 They happily shine the spotlight on their teammates.
 They are constantly asking, “Who else can I enroll to help get me where I want to go?”

 5. Successful creatives work hard.
 The best creatives are not lazy.
 They don’t assume that their work is done once the book is written, the speech prepared, or the album recorded.
 In a real sense, their work has only just begun.
 They don’t display a spirit of entitlement.
 Instead, they roll up their sleeves and do the work that lesser creatives are unwilling to do.